3amberloaf/Pandas/README.md

 # Program Overview

+The program is composed of three main components; calculation classes, test functions, and the data.
+The following is a list of the topics covered and a general explaination.

 ## Sample Size Calculation

 Sample size is crucial to ensuring that the selected subset is a fair representative of the entire population.
 The program employs a formula to calculate the correct sample size from the large dataset.